This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Language: Turkish (official)

-Turkey’s population of 82 million is relatively young when compared with many other countries.
-Over 30 percent of the population is under the age of eighteen.
+Turkey’s population of 82.5 million is relatively young.
+Around 27 percent of the population is under the age of eighteen.
 This young population provides considerable opportunities for international education institutions.

 Entrance into universities is competitive due to the limited capacity of high-quality university programs.
-Students need to successfully pass a nationwide placement test that is administered in June every year over two days in three sessions.
-Every year an increasing number of students take the university exam.
-In 2020, 2,296,138 high school graduates took the exams and around 16% of these applicants were enrolled in a 4-year program, 13.5% in a 2-year program, and 6% to the Open University (distance education in the various subfields).
-The rest were unable to enter any higher education program.
-In Turkey, the Ministry of National Education is responsible for administering all educational services in the country, excluding higher education.
-The Council of Higher Education (YÖK) is a 22-member corporate public body responsible for the planning, coordination and supervision of higher education.
+Students need to successfully pass a nationwide placement test administered over a two-day period in June of each year.
+Every year, an increasing number of students take the university exam.
+In 2021, 2,592,390 high school graduates took the exams, and 816,747 applicants were enrolled in a 4-year program, while 793,166 applicants were enrolled in a 2-year program.
+The remaining test takers were unable to enter a higher education program of their choice.
+In Turkey, the Ministry of National Education is responsible for administering nearly all educational services in the country, except for higher education.
+The Council of Higher Education (YÖK) is a 22-member corporate-public body responsible for the planning, coordination, and supervision of higher education.

-The capacity and quality constraints of the Turkish universities spur the demand of Turkish students to study abroad.
-Many students wishing to study abroad place American universities at the top of the list due to the quality of education and strong career prospects.
-Over 46,000 Turkish students go abroad for university education.
-U.S. colleges and universities already attract around one fourth of these students for undergraduate and graduate programs, as well as specialized training.
+Capacity and quality constraints of Turkish higher education institutions spur demand for Turkish students to study abroad.
+Many students wishing to study abroad place U.S. universities at the top of the list due to the perceived quality of education and potential career prospects.
+Over 47,000 Turkish students go abroad for university education.
+U.S. colleges and universities already attract around a fifth of these students for undergraduate and graduate programs, as well as specialized training.

-9,481 students, is the fifteenth leading place of origin for students in the U.S. Among European countries, Turkey holds the second place after the U.K. with its number of students in the U.S. The enrollment level of the Turkish students is as follows:
+Higher Education: The Institute of International Education’s Open Doors 2021 statistics show that Turkey, with its 8,109 students, is the fifteenth leading place of origin for foreign students in the U.S. Among European countries, Turkey holds the second place for number of students in the U.S., following the U.K. The enrollment levels of Turkish students are as follows:

-About half of the Turkish students in U.S. universities are studying for their graduate degrees.
+About half (47%) of Turkish students at U.S. universities are pursuing graduate degrees.

 - Engineering, computer science, and other technical fields